hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-docker.md

 </TabItem>
 <TabItem value="mac" label="macOS">

-1. Visit [Docker Hub](https://hub.docker.com/editions/community/docker-ce-desktop-mac) and download Docker Desktop to your computer.
+1. Visit [Docker](https://www.docker.com/get-started) and download Docker Desktop to your computer.
 2. Follow the wizard steps to ensure Docker is installed.
 3. Ensure the installation was successful by running `docker ps` in your terminal.